zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/automl/automl.md

 In this lab, you will learn how to:
-* Access OML AutoML UI
+* Access Oracle Machine Learning AutoML UI
 * Create an experiment
 * Edit and adjust experiment settings
 * View the leaderboard and other settings